Economic Consultant

 _____________________________________________________________________

-Previous advisory positions include: Senior External Demographic Expert at the Office of National Statistics, London; Member of the Office of National Statistics National Population Projections Expert Advisory Panel; Member of the Expert Group of the Board of Actuarial Standards; Member of the Advisory Network of the Social Justice Foundation; and Fellow of the World Demographic Association, St. Gallen, Switzerland.
+Previous advisory positions include: Senior External Demographic Expert at the Office of National Statistics, London; Member of the Office of National Statistics National Population Projections Expert Advisory Panel; Member of the Expert Group of the Board of Actuarial Standards; Member of International Advisory Board, Irish Longitudinal Study of Aeing (TILDA); Member of the Advisory Network of the Social Justice Foundation; and Fellow of the World Demographic Association, St. Gallen, Switzerland.
 He was a Board Member of the Scottish Parliament’s Positive Ageing Project.
 For five years, he was the Executive Director of the Scottish Graduate Programme in Economics.

 _____________________________________________________________________